coderPVK2001/Flight-reservation-app-/README.md

 application properties is used for configuration of application as it contains database connections configuration, emails configuration, url configuration and port number of tomcat

-index.html should be under webapp and all other jsp files should be under jsp folder
+index.html should be under webapp and all other jsp files should be under jsps folder

 steps to create application:-
 1.create database table